MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/dom-explorer/README.md

 ![Edge DOM Explorer Editing an Element](../media/Edge_DomExplorer_editingelement.gif)

 **Important**  The doctype, html, head, body, and script elements can't be edited as HTML in the DOM Explorer.

 If your changes don't produce the desired result, press CTRL + Z to undo the last change.
-CTRL + Y will redo the change, reversing the effect of CTRL + Z.
+CTRL + Y will redo the change.

 ### Moving an element
 Elements can be moved in two ways: